therealbnut/swift-evolution/proposals/NNNN-explicit-ownership-type-attribute.md

 }
 ```

 An `@owns` attribute defines a list of types something can 'own'.
-If a type has an `@owns` attribute it must comply with these rules:

- * Ownership is inherited, a type can own anything the types it owns can.
- * All types it directly stores must also have an `@owns` attribute.
- * It must be able to own all reference types it directly stores.
- * It must be able to own all types owned by value types it directly stores.

 ## Detailed design